toniseibold/pypsa-de-import/README.md

 ## Getting ready

-You need conda or [mamba](https://mamba.readthedocs.io/en/latest/) to run the analysis.
-Using mamba, you can create an environment from within you can run it:
+You need `conda` or `mamba` to run the analysis.
+Using conda, you can create an environment from within which you can run the analysis:

-    mamba env create -f environment.yaml
+    conda env create -f envs/environment.yaml

 ## For external users: Use config.public.yaml